Jim Hutton: Military service

-When Hutton got out of the Army, he moved to Hollywood, but discovered the offer from Universal had expired.
+When Hutton left the Army, he moved to Hollywood, but discovered the offer from Universal had expired.
 He got an agent, though, and started doing auditions.

 Acting

 Early television roles

-One of his earliest roles was on the TV show "The Big Attack" (1956-57) in ep-1 "Big Slim" where you see his talent shine through while serving in Germany.
+One of his earliest roles was on the TV show The Big Attack (1956–57) in episode one, "Big Slim".
 His first notable screen appearance was in the episode "And When the Sky Was Opened" of The Twilight Zone (1959), in which he co-starred with Rod Taylor.
 He also guest-starred on episodes of Father Knows Best and Tate.

 In 1959, he appeared on stage at the La Jolla Playhouse in Look Homeward Angel alongside Miriam Hopkins.

 Metro-Goldwyn-Mayer

-Hutton auditioned for Metro-Goldwyn-Mayer executives Al Tresconi and Ben Thau.
+Hutton auditioned for Metro-Goldwyn-Mayer (MGM) executives Al Tresconi and Ben Thau.
 They were impressed enough to offer him a long-term contract.
 "But after that, they didn't seem to know what to do with me", he said.
 "I don't fall easily into a mold and they tried different things."

 MGM put him in The Subterraneans (1960), a drama about "beatniks".
 The film was a big flop, but Hutton was then cast in a teen comedy for the same studio, Where the Boys Are (1960), where he appeared alongside a number of young players under contract to the studio, including George Hamilton, Connie Francis, Yvette Mimieux, and Paula Prentiss.
 The movie was a huge success.